Canon 400D vs SL2

 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 Both the 400D and the SL2 have been discontinued, but can regularly be found used on eBay.
 The 400D was replaced by the Canon 450D, while the SL2 was followed by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 400D Manual (free pdf) or the online Canon SL2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 400D or the Canon SL2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.